tmtxt/tmtxt.github.com/_posts/2013-01-16-jekyll-bootstrap-blogging-platform-for-geeks.md

 Back to the problem I have discussed above, I hate WYSIWYG editors cause they generate too much unused markup code and even sometimes can break my content display.
 To fix it, I have to manually edit the markup code, which is extremely painful when I have a long post.
-It make me feel difficult to concentrate on my main content.
+It makes me feel difficult to concentrate on my main content.

 Jekyll is different.
-It let you use markdown in your post and then generate the html pages from the markdown code.
+It lets you use markdown in your posts and then generate the html pages from the markdown code.
 Markdown concentrates on the content not the display like markup.
-It can be display even in plain text and the reader still can understand and easy focus on what the content is.
+It can be displayed even in plain text and the readers still can understand and easy focus on what the content is.
+Moreover, it's very easy for you to get used to.

 ## Code Highlighting